Effective: May 25, 2018 – Last Modified: June 27, 2019

-Much of the information contained on the Site is presented for the purpose of general education for the public regarding cancer genomics and diagnostic testing, personalized cancer care, genomic research, and other general information concerning Foundation Medicine.
-Nothing contained on the Site is intended to constitute medical advice, instruction for medical diagnosis, or instruction for treatment.
-Any information provided on the Site should not be considered complete, nor should it be relied on to suggest a course of treatment for a particular individual.
+The medical information contained on the Site is presented for the purpose of general education for the public regarding cancer genomics and diagnostic testing, personalized cancer care, genomic research, and other general information concerning Foundation Medicine.
+No information provided on the Site is intended to constitute medical advice, instruction for medical diagnosis, or instruction for medical treatment.
+Any information provided on the Site should not be considered complete, nor should it be relied on to suggest a diagnosis or course of treatment for a particular individual.
 Information received from the Site should not be relied upon for personal, medical, legal, technical, or financial decisions.
 It should not be used in place of the consultation or advice of a physician or other qualified healthcare provider.
 Should you have any healthcare related questions, please consult with your physician or other qualified health care provider promptly.
 The information contained on the Site is compiled from a variety of sources.
 Foundation Medicine does not, through the Site or otherwise, directly or indirectly practice medicine, render medical advice, or provide medical services.

 Foundation Medicine makes no representations or warranties about the suitability, reliability, availability, timeliness, completeness, or accuracy of the information, services, or related graphics contained on the Site for any purpose.
 All such information, services, and related graphics are provided “as is” without warranty of any kind.
 To the fullest extent permitted by law, Foundation Medicine and its officers, directors, employees and agents hereby disclaim all express or implied warranties and conditions with regard to the information, services, and related graphics, including all implied warranties or conditions of merchantability, fitness for a particular purpose, title, and non-infringement.

 Limitation of Liability